 1. Bjenny Montero.

 “Gut instincts feel true not because they are ‘objectively’ correct, but because they offer answers we can live with.
 They are right for us in a particular moment.
 Most intuitions are sudden recollections masquerading as insight.
 They are personal preferences, social and experiential learning we naturalize as instinct or spiritualize as intuition.
 They feel right because they conform to and confirm settled opinion.
-Racism is an intuition of this sort.”
+Racism is an intuition of this sort.”4.
+Carolyn Lazard.

 “Everything I have ever lived burrows in my cells and never leaves.
 It is ghost matter, the stuff of the past mixed up with the present.
 It’s the body, haunted.
 Here and also elsewhere.
 We are so obsessed with ignoring ghosts.
 They just keep slamming doors and flickering the lights.
 We keep complaining of drafts and old circuit boards as if it were an infrastructural problem.
-Sometimes, haunting or being haunted is the best way to describe an experience in the absence of words.”
+Sometimes, haunting or being haunted is the best way to describe an experience in the absence of words.”5.
+Lisa Pilar Cowan.

 “It seems pretty clear that the way we have been operating as a society, including how we have been operating in philanthropy, is not working.
 Spending as we do, to protect the ability of our foundations to operate in perpetuity, doesn’t seem to recognize the reality of the moment we are in: urgent and scary — full of danger and also holding the possibility for change if we act decisively.
 In the past, when I have given something away, I have generally thought of it as a loss.
-Today, I am feeling that giving money and other resources away allows for gains that move us toward change and justice.”
+Today, I am feeling that giving money and other resources away allows for gains that move us toward change and justice.”6.
+Paul B. Preciado.

 “Governments are calling for confinement and telecommuting.
 We know they are calling for de-collectivization and telecontrol.
 Let us use the time and strength of confinement to study the tradition of struggle and resistance among racial and sexual minority cultures that have helped us survive until now.
 Let us turn off our cell phones, let us disconnect from the internet.
 Let us stage a big blackout against the satellites observing us, and let us consider the coming revolution together.”